ibnuda/fpmortals/manuscript/complete.md

     } yield i
 ~~~~~~~~

-Like the second solution, we can choose one of the `Monad` instances to be
-`implicit` within the block, achieved by importing it

 Sebagaimana halnya dengan solusi kedua, kita bisa memilih salah satu dari
 instans `Monad` dan menjadikannya sebagai konteks `implicit` dalam blok,
 kita dapat melakukannya mengimpornya